Design Overview

 Seal Protection

-Consider adding additional sealing or dust protection measures
+Consider adding additional sealing or dust protection measures.

 Mounting Hole Design